thefallenangel7890/audio_recorder/New Text Document.txt

 # 🛑 Replace with your own credentials (Use App Password instead of real password)
 EMAIL_SENDER = "thefallenangel7890@gmail.com"
-EMAIL_PASSWORD = "qyuc mnpv pglu ykdx"  # 🔹 Use App Password, NOT your real password EMAIL_RECEIVER = "thefallenangel7890@gmail.com"
+EMAIL_PASSWORD = ""  # 🔹 Use App Password, NOT your real password
+EMAIL_RECEIVER = "thefallenangel7890@gmail.com"

 # SMTP Configuration